Skip to main content

 }

-The API currently supports both formats for backward compatibility, but new integrations should use structured_output.
+The API supports structured_output on /extract for backward compatibility, but all new integrations should use the /schema endpoint.

 Error Handling